eyanoapp/opensigl/docs/en/stock-management/depot.md

 update and click on the "Depot Management" menu item.
 A form will appear that will allow you to enter the name of the depot you want to obtain permission to manage.
 Click in the input box under the "Add:" and begin typing the depot name.
-After you type in a few characters, BHIMA will look up the depot by name and the full name should appear.
+After you type in a few characters, OpenSIGL will look up the depot by name and the full name should appear.
 Click on it to select it.
 The depot name should now be shown.